navidcy/IntrinsicOceanicLFVariabilityUOHC/README.md

 ## Contents

-- [`prepare-raw-data.ipynb`](https://nbviewer.jupyter.org/github/navidcy/IntrinsicOceanicLFVariabilityUOHC/blob/master/prepare-raw-data.ipynb): Downloads raw data from various ACCESS-OM2 models and from CMEMS,  manipulates the data (regrid, coarsen, montly averages, 2D reductions), and produces smaller datasets saved in `output` directory
+- [`prepare-raw-data.ipynb`](https://nbviewer.jupyter.org/github/navidcy/IntrinsicOceanicLFVariabilityUOHC/blob/master/prepare-raw-data.ipynb): Downloads raw data from various ACCESS-OM2 models and from CMEMS,  manipulates the data (regrids, coarsens, monthly averages, 2D reductions), and produces smaller datasets saved in `output` directory

 - `grids.zip`: compressed `.nc` files with grid details for the ACCESS-OM2 models at three resolutions.
 Unzip before running notebooks

 - `interpolation_weights.zip`: compressed `.nc` files with the interpolation weights that `xesmf` package uses to regrid the ACCESS-OM2 model output and the CMEMS satellite altimetry onto a regular longitude-latitude grid with 1 degree lateral resolution.
 Unzip before running notebooks

-- `output`: Output produced by `prepare-raw-data.ipynb`.
-Alternatively, if you don't have access to raw the ACCESS-OM2 model output, you can dowload the processed output from the Zenodo repository at doi:[10.5281/zenodo.4924968](https://doi.org/10.5281/zenodo.4924968) and populate the `output` directory.
+- `output`: Empty directory that is populated with output produced by `prepare-raw-data.ipynb`.
+Alternatively, if you don't have access to the raw the ACCESS-OM2 model output, you can dowload the processed output from the Zenodo repository at doi:[10.5281/zenodo.4924968](https://doi.org/10.5281/zenodo.4924968) and populate the `output` directory.

 - [`process-data.ipynb`](https://nbviewer.jupyter.org/github/navidcy/IntrinsicOceanicLFVariabilityUOHC/blob/master/process-data.ipynb): Process output from `output` directory to produce figures.